jboubix/nighthub/README.md

 - **Real-time Monitoring**: Watch GitHub Actions workflows with configurable refresh rates
 - **Compact Horizontal Layout**: Each repository shown on one line with status icons and refresh countdown timer (e.g., `org/repo (30s): ✅✅❌✅❌`)
 - **Keyboard Navigation**: Navigate through repositories (↑/↓) and workflow runs (←/→) with vim-like keys (hjkl) or arrow keys
+- **Manual Refresh**: Press 'f' to force immediate refresh and reset the countdown timer
 - **Contextual Actions**: Open workflow runs in browser or view logs directly from the UI
 - **Multi-Repository Support**: Monitor up to 50 repositories simultaneously
 - **Status Indicators**: Visual icons for workflow states (✅ success, ❌ failure, ⏳ queued, 🔄 in progress)